UPDATED April 16, 2026

 Permanent Closures

-- September 25th, 2025: Animation Courtyard (including Star Wars Launch Bay and Disney Jr. Play and Dance!) closed permanently in Disney’s Hollywood Studios to make way for The Walt Disney Studios including The Magic of Disney Animation and Disney Jr. Mickey Mouse Clubhouse Live! which will open in Summer 2026.
+- September 25th, 2025: Animation Courtyard (including Star Wars Launch Bay and Disney Jr. Play and Dance!) closed permanently in Disney’s Hollywood Studios to make way for The Walt Disney Studios Courtyard, which will open on May 26th.
+This new area will ultimately include The Magic of Disney Animation opening later in the summer and Disney Jr. Mickey Mouse Clubhouse Live! which will open on May 26th, 2026.

 - June 8th, 2025: Muppet*Vision 3D permanently closed in Disney’s Hollywood Studios to accommodate construction of a new Monsters, Inc. Land in the park.